friendly/mvinfluence/cran-comments.md

 ## Test environments
-* local Windows 7 install, R 3.4.1
+* local Windows 7 install, R 3.4.4
-* win-builder 3.5.0 alpha (2018-04-04 r74529)
+* win-builder R Under development (unstable) (2018-05-15 r74727)

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs

 ## Comments
-This is a minor since the last CRAN version, fixing errors that arise from an upgrade to the car package.
+This is a minor since the last CRAN version, fixing infellicites related to the mvinfluence-package.Rd file

+### Version 0.8-3 (2018-05-16)

+o update mvinfluence-package.Rd using utils::promptPackage to conform to avoid hard-wired DESCRIPTION metadata

-# Version 0.8-1 (2018-04-07)
+### Version 0.8-1 (2018-04-07)

 o fix errors resulting from car::showLabels changes

-# Version 0.8 (2016-06-02)

-o Fixed problems for CRAN: NAMESPACE, Rd files o Added more examples to Rd files o Added infIndexPlot for index plots of diagnostic measures o Fixed buglet in influencePlot re: rownames of result